(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 We have a translation here that was poorly done.
 Can you edit it to bring it to the point at which you could certify it?

-We are a translation company and are not normally engaged in fixing or certifying translations done elsewhere.
+We are a translation company and are not normally engaged in repairing or certifying translations done elsewhere.
 As long as the translation you have was not done by AI and you can provide the source-language text, we might be able to assist, but you should keep in mind that the task of editing and/or rewriting a poorly done translation requires a skilled translator who could have translated the document in question properly from the start.
-This means that the editing effort might cost as much as we would charge to translate the original document and might actually just be a total retranslation, making the total cost likely greater than if you had started from scratch with a proper translation, unless you obtained the original translation for free.
+This means that the editing effort might cost as much as we would charge to translate the original document and might actually just be a total retranslation, making the total cost greater than if you had started from scratch with a proper translation, unless you obtained the original translation for free.

 Starting with a good translation that does not require repair work by a different entity is the best approach.